Where to pre-order PlayStation 5 - who has stock and best deals (updated)

 There are two consoles available the PlayStation 5 (£449.99) and a digital PS5 edition (£349.99).

-Here is all you need to know about how to pre-order the PS5.
+Here is all you need to know about how to pre-order the PS5 – and if you want to know the best PS5 accessories to pre-order we have your back too.

 When can I pre-order the PlayStation 5?

-Pre-orders have gone live today (17th September), but there seems to be a few issues with websites showing a PS5 page to buy but no product as it was snapped up so quickly.
+Pre-orders went live (17th September), but there seems to be a few issues with websites showing a PS5 page to buy but no product as it was snapped up so quickly.

 Largely, pre-orders are only available for the standard PS5 and not the cheaper digital edition.